aws-samples/aws-iot-security-baseline/README.md

 ![AISB solution architecture](https://github.com/aws-samples/aws-iot-security-baseline/blob/main/images/blog_image.png)

+- [AWS IoT Device Defender](https://aws.amazon.com/iot-device-defender/) makes it easy to audit device configurations, detect device anomalies, and receive alerts to help secure your IoT device fleet.

+- [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) makes it easy to observe and monitor AWS resources and applications in the cloud and on premises.
+When AWS IoT logging is enabled, AWS IoT sends event information to CloudWatch logs.
+[Amazon CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) is used to trigger an [AWS Lambda](https://aws.amazon.com/lambda/) function to identify device certificates that require rotation.

+- [Amazon Simple Notification Service](https://aws.amazon.com/sns/) (SNS) is a managed service that is used by AWS IoT Device Defender to send out security alerts and notifications to authorized personnel when an audit fails or behavior anomalies are detected.

+- [AWS CloudTrail](https://aws.amazon.com/cloudtrail/) monitors and records account activity across your AWS infrastructure, giving you control over storage, analysis, and remediation actions.

+- [Amazon GuardDuty](https://aws.amazon.com/guardduty/) is a threat detection service that continuously monitors your AWS accounts and workloads for malicious activity and delivers detailed security findings for visibility and remediation.

 ## AISB Solution Deployment

 Deploy [this](https://github.com/aws-samples/aws-iot-security-baseline/blob/main/template/aws_iot_security_baseline.yaml) AWS CloudFormation template to provision the AISB resources in your account.
 The template accepts the following parameters: